OsasAnalyst/cart-abandonment-prediction/README.md

 ---

 ## ⚠️ Limitations

-- **Data quality**: The dataset is from Kaggle and may not fully match the business’s real customers.
-Actual company data might have different behaviors.
 - **Precision trade-off**: Logistic Regression predicts many abandonments correctly, but also flags many false positives.
 Some customers may get unnecessary reminders.
 - **Single session focus**: The model only uses current session data.
 It does not yet consider past purchase history, loyalty, or customer lifetime value.
 - **Static modeling**: Customer behavior changes over time.
 A model trained once may not stay accurate unless it is **retrained regularly**.